maxjacobson/lola-fan-page/README.md

 plan:

-1. users can share & submit recipes
+1. users can share stories about Lola